Bjorn46/ASP.NET-Core-Example/README.md

 ## How it works

-How Serilog Uses ILogEventEnricher:
+We use serilog ILogEventEnricher interface, which is a popular structured logging library for .NET applications.
+It is part of the Serilog API and is used to create custom enrichers that add extra contextual information to log events.

-- You create a custom enricher (like the EmailEnricher).
+- You create a custom enricher (eg HTTP Request Enricher).
-- You register the enricher in the Serilog configuration.
+- You register the enricher in the Serilog configuration (program.cs).
-- Each time a log is written, Serilog will call the Enrich method, automatically adding the extra properties (like the user's email) to the log entries.
+- Each time a log is written, Serilog will call the Enrich method, automatically adding the extra properties (like the http request) to the log entries.

 Here is an example on how to implement a HTTP Request custom enricher.